Hank Williams (basketball)

 Henry Williams (born April 28, 1952) is an American former professional basketball player.
 He played in 39 games for the Utah Stars in the American Basketball Association.
 Williams was declared ineligible by the NCAA to play his senior season at Jacksonville University in 1974–75 for accepting money from an organization that represented professional athletes.
-He is no relation to Hank Williams III, Hank Williams Jr. and Hank Williams.
+He is no relation to country singers Hank Williams III, Hank Williams Jr. and Hank Williams.